 What is a Civil Celebrant?

 As a Civil Celebrant I conduct civil or secular ceremonies.
 All civil ceremonies may include not only secular content, but also cultural, religious, faith-based and spiritual rituals.
-As an Authorised Marriage Celebrant I conduct delightful, inclusive civil wedding ceremonies for all people.
+As an Authorised Marriage Celebrant I conduct delightful, inclusive, legal civil wedding ceremonies for all people.

 A Life Celebrant conducts ceremonies to mark significant life events: birth, marriage, death and all those occasions that deserve a special celebration.
 Do you have questions about civil or secular ceremonies and who performs them?